Display to header level

 Some land trusts are conservation organizations with broad missions that include both the work of land trusts (as defined above) and much more.
 For example, the Western Pennsylvania Conservancy has conserved tens of thousands of acres; it also manages Frank Lloyd Wright’s Fallingwater, promotes science-based public policy, and orchestrates a massive urban greening program.

 A few land trusts are quasi-governmental agencies that may operate with some or much of the flexibility of a private land trust but whose governance involves some element of government participation (such as appointment of directors or staff by elected officials, or government control of the budget).
-For example, the Maryland Environmental Trust is governed by a private board of trustees and is also a unit the Maryland Department of Natural Resources.
+For example, the Maryland Environmental Trust is governed by a private board of trustees and is a unit of the Maryland Department of Natural Resources.

 Some land trusts confine their conservation efforts to landscapes as small as a single municipality or neighborhood.
 A few work nationally or worldwide.
 The rest work at scales in between.